ARTICLES

 Text & Photography © Ron Day

-In the December, 2003 issue of Outdoor Photographer, David Stoecklein states in his article, Perfect Exposure without a Meter : ". . . it's embarrassing to call yourself a professional photographer -- or even a serious amateur -- if you can't look at the light in any situation and know where you need to be (with exposure)." p.
-60.
+In a past issue of Outdoor Photographer, David Stoecklein states in his article Perfect Exposure without a Meter: "...[I]t's embarrassing to call yourself a professional photographer -- or even a serious amateur -- if you can't look at the light in any situation and know where you need to be (with exposure)."

-Here is a simple formula for accurately determining the exposure of a middle tone subject on a bright sunny day, without a meter.
-The correct exposure is the number on the shutter speed dial closest to the film's ISO number, at f/16.
-Or, Exposure = 1/ISO @ f/16.
+So here is the simple formula for accurately determining the exposure of a middle tone subject on a bright sunny day without a meter.
+The correct exposure at f/16 is the shutter speed closest to the reciprocal of the ISO.
+In other words, the formula for correct exposure is: Exposure = 1/ISO @ f/16.

-Stoecklein refers to this as "Basic Daylight Exposure", and it is the starting point for all his exposure decisions.
-Others refer to this as the "Sunny f/16 Rule".
+Stoecklein refers to this as "Basic Daylight Exposure" and it is the starting point for all his exposure decisions.
+Others refer to this as the "Sunny f/16 Rule."
 The bright sunny conditions in the photograph to the right are ideal for using this technique.
-Here are a couple of examples explaining the rule.
+Let's look at a couple of examples putting the rule to use.

 In bright sunlight, it is fairly easy for a camera's light meter to be thrown off by light colored or shiny surfaces.
 For this reason, many professionals rely on the Sunny f/16 rule in these conditions.
 Another well known pro, John Shaw, says he takes "thousands" of photos this way.
-The rule works well in digital photography too.
-After you become comfortable using the basic Sunny f/16 rule, you can start making adjustments in exposure for sidelight (+1.0 EV), and backlight (+2.0EV) in the photographs you make under bright sunny conditions.
+The rule works well with film and digital photography.
+After you become comfortable using the basic Sunny f/16 Rule, you can start making adjustments in exposure for sidelight (+1.0 EV), and backlight (+2.0EV) in the photographs you make in bright daylight.

 HOME